KorzhCom/EasyData/easydata.js/packs/core/README.md

 ### 2. Any other backend platform.

-Sorry, but it's not possible for now yet :(
+Sorry, but it's not possible yet :(

 Please [submit an issue on GitHub](https://github.com/KorzhCom/EasyData/issues) (or vote for an existing one) to encourage us to add the support for your platform of choice faster.